FusionAuth/fusionauth-site/site/_posts/2022-06-14-clearspend-customizes-fusionauth.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

 **Stephen:** I haven't done a cost-comparison between it and competitors, but I'd imagine it's in the thousands of dollars per year, with our usage.

+> [FusionAuth] APIs are straightforward and do everything we need.

 **Dan:** How do you run FusionAuth (kubernetes, standalone server, behind a proxy, etc)?